qdm12/gluetun/README.md

     - Use `-p 8888:8888/tcp` to access the HTTP web proxy
     - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the Shadowsocks proxy
     - Use `-p 8000:8000/tcp` to access the [HTTP control server](#HTTP-control-server) built-in
+    - Use [Docker secrets](#Docker-secrets) to read your credentials instead of environment variables

     **If you encounter an issue with the tun device not being available, see [the FAQ](https://github.com/qdm12/gluetun/blob/master/doc/faq.md#how-to-fix-openvpn-failing-to-start)**